ThatsVie/atlas-web_back_end/ES6_promise/README.md

 `7-main.js`: A testing script to demonstrate the usage of the `loadBalancer` function with simulated download promises.

 ### Task 8
+`8-try.js`: Contains the `divideFunction` which performs division and handles division by zero with error handling.

+`8-main.js`: A testing script for `divideFunction` which tests dividing a number by another and by zero to demonstrate error handling.

 ### Task 9